w-lfpup/superaction-js/README.md

 - a simple [counter](https://w-lfpup.github.io/superaction-js/examples/counter/)
 - a small [sketchpad](https://w-lfpup.github.io/superaction-js/examples/sketch/) using an offscreen canvas

+## Why do this?

+`Superaction` is inspired by the [elm](https://elm-lang.org) project.

+It turns HTML into a declarative and _explicit_ message generator and removes several layers of indirection between UI and app state.

+`Superaction` is a straightforward way to work with vanilla web technologies and escape the JSX rabbithole.

+Developers can focus on state and consequential DOM updates in javascript-land without maintaining event listeners for every element during the dom lifecycle.

 ## License

 `SuperAction-js` is released under the BSD-3 Clause License.